twilio/authy-openvpn/README.md

- * The Second one is `pam.so` that is the complementary plugin that you could use with the auth-openvpn plugin, to use cert + user/pass + token to authenticate users to your vpn.
+ * The Second one is `pam.so` that is the complementary plugin that you could use with the auth-openvpn plugin, to use cert + PAM user/pass + token to authenticate users to your vpn.

 ## Important things to know before you use this plugin

-This plugin uses client certificates in which the CN (Common Name) is equal to the Authy ID of the users.
-So this implies the regeneration of yours clients/users certificates.

-It is also important to know that while you are regenerating the certificates, you will need to input the Authy ID in the CN field for the specific client (Note that this means that the admin will need to register the users in advance, this is needed because openvpn doesn't use an enrollment interface).

-Authy will use the password field of the openvpn interface by default to let the users input their tokens, when this plugin is used together with the pam module, it will let the users use the username field for the pam porpouse and the password field will be the concatenation of the PAM password with the Authy Token.
+Authy will use the password field of the openvpn interface by default to let the users input their tokens, when this plugin is used together with the PAM module, it will let the users use the username field for the pam porpouse and the password field will be the concatenation of the PAM password with the Authy Token.
 For example a user with username/password joe/pass and Authy Token 1234567 will input in the username joe and in the password field pass1234567

-# Installation

-There are 3 options:

-1. Build the plugin from the source code.
-2. Use the debian package (.deb).
-3. Use the red hat package (.rpm).

 ## Building the plugin from the source code